-Dr. Michael T. Garrett, Eastern Band of the Cherokee Nation, is a counselor educator and certified school counselor.
-He began his education at North Carolina State University at Raleigh, where he earned a Bachelors of Arts in Psychology with a minor in English.
+Dr. Michael Garrett, Eastern Band of the Cherokee Nation, is a counselor educator and certified school counselor.
+He began his education at North Carolina State University in Raleigh, where he earned a Bachelors of Arts in Psychology with a minor in English.
 He then went on to earn a M.Ed. in Counseling and Development and his Ph.D. in Counseling and Counselor Education from the University of North Carolina at Greensboro.

-In addition, Dr. Michael T. Garrett worked closely with the Navajo Nation and other tribes in a number of roles while working as a consultant through the Substance Abuse and Mental Health Services Administration.
+From there, Dr. Michael Garrett moved north to Old Dominion University in Virginia.
+He served as Department Chair at Old Dominion, and later accepted a position at the University of Florida.
+In addition, Dr. Michael Garrett worked closely with the Navajo Nation and other tribes in a number of roles while working as a consultant through the Substance Abuse and Mental Health Services Administration.
 Later, Dr. Garrett performed a similar role for the Native American Center for Excellence.

 Most recently, Dr. Garrett has served as Professor of Counselor Education and College Student Affairs and Chair of the Department of Clinical and Professional Studies at the University of West Georgia.

 Dr. Michael Garrett possesses expertise in fields that include multiculturalism and community social justice, group work, health and spirituality, counseling in both school and community settings, working with young people, and counseling Native Americans resulting in scholarly contributions that include over 90 professional publications.